CRSTN91/BioPod/README.md

 Code for the design prototype

 ### Compilation
-You need to add to the Arduino IDE the following libraries: SoftTimer and PciManager via the __Library Manager__
+You need to add to the Arduino IDE the following libraries via the __Library Manager__:
+- SoftTimer
+- PciManager